leobudima/elogii-blog/content/overnight-shipping-for-next-day-delivery-how-to-offer-it.md

 ### # 3 Automate Fulfillment with Delivery Software

-The rise of the eCommerce industry required new technology to support it, so now there are delivery softwares that allow automated shipping.
+The rise of the eCommerce industry required new technology to support it, so now there are delivery software that allow automated shipping.

 **Delivery software automates shipping procedures** as new orders are placed, including picking items from inventory, packing and getting packages in transit to be delivered.